How Secure is Two Factor Authentication?

 Now that we know multi-factor authentication, and more specifically two-factor authentication, is not as secure as many believe, Beyond Identity is here to help you keep all your applications and resources safe and secure.

-Unlike traditional MFA, which is subject to many forms of credential-based attacks, Beyond Identity eliminates passwords leaving no credentials for hackers to attack in the first place.
+Unlike traditional MFA, which is subject to many forms of password-based attacks, Beyond Identity eliminates passwords leaving no credentials for hackers to attack in the first place.
 Beyond Identity verifies users and identities the same cryptography tools that TLS uses to secure trillions of dollars of transactions daily.
 Organizations of all industries and sizes reduce risk by eliminating all passwords-based attacks.

 Going passwordless may seem like a daunting task, but Beyond Identity makes it easy.
 Beyond Identity provides secure authentication without adding friction for users.